Flex Spending Accounts

 • Business parking and commuting

-Why not reduce these expenses by using pre- tax dollars instead of after-tax dollars?
+Why not reduce these expenses by using pre-tax dollars instead of after-tax dollars?

 With rising healthcare costs, every penny counts!
-By using pre-tax dollars, you are taxed on a lower gross salary, thereby saving money that would otherwise be spent on federal, state and FICA taxes, and so you increase your take home pay!
+By using pre-tax dollars, you are taxed on a lower gross salary, thereby saving money that would otherwise be spent on federal, state, and FICA taxes, and so you increase your take-home pay!

 FSA Frequently Asked Questions

-As you incur eligible expenses, you simply use the supplied VISA to direct pay the service or product provider up to the amount of your annual contribution.
+As you incur eligible expenses, you use the supplied VISA to pay the service or product provider directly up to the amount of your annual contribution.

 You can access your account from within the Employee Portal.